top of page

 2010

-Jeanette and Christian founded Merill, which was first meant as an 'ecotour venture', organising sightseeing tours in the lesser-known areas of the Maltese Islands.
+Jeanette and Christian founded Merill, which was first meant as an 'ecotour venture,' organising sightseeing tours in the lesser-known areas of the Maltese Islands, aiming to promote sustainable tourism and offer an innovative service for visitors.

 2011

-They realised that they had to engage the protagonists of rural areas (farmers, breeders and artisans) if they wanted to access the nicest hidden-gems and to contribute towards the long-term upkeep of these vulnerable areas and traditions.
+They quickly realised that they had to engage the protagonists of rural areas (farmers, breeders and artisans) if they wanted to access the nicest hidden-gems and to contribute towards the long-term upkeep of these vulnerable areas and traditions.
+Thus, the Merill Rural Network was born.

 bottom of page